 DUE TO COVID19 RESTRICTIONS seating may be limited.
 We are only able to offer a complimentary pass to a filmmaker whose work we have selected for screening, and we're going to have to ask filmmakers to RSVP any sessions they would like to attend.
 LOOK FOR UPDATES!
 We obviously want to be as inclusive as possible and these things are changing as we speak.

 All films will be judged in regards to the genre they were submitted to when possible.

 We are an all volunteer staff organized under the wing of a 501(c)(3) nonprofit.
 Our expenses run into the thousands.
 Please don't ask for fee waivers.

 Prize amounts reflect total value and may or may not include cash, gifts or trophies.

 All works should include a title screen.
 We may be screening films back to back and the audience should know when one ends and another begins.
 (Really only ever an issue with online content)

 All works selected for inclusion within the festival should be available as something other than DCP files.
 Not all theaters are equipped to play DCP files, especially the independent venues, so there's a strong possibility that we will never be able to screen them.
 If you're unsure on what format you should make your film available on, please ask.

 Once selections are announced filmmakers must make a screening copy available to the festival within two weeks or it will be re classified as an un-screened selection or disqualified, probably disqualified.

 Content that glorifies or advocate hate or violence will not be permitted.
 This includes bigotry of all kinds such as racism, homophobia and religious intolerance.

 All subjects/genres are welcome except pornography, in which we including NC-17.
-We do not accept pornography and will reject it and not offer you a refund, not after you made us watch it.
+We do not accept pornography and will reject it and not offer you a refund, not after the way you made us watch it.